unchainedshop/unchained/docs/source/config/events.md

 The `unchained:core-events` module exports three utility functions that can be used to interact with the registered event tracket.

 - `registerEvents`: add's custom events that will be tracked. it takes array of event names.
-- `emit`: used to emit events, either pre-built events or custom events registered using `registerEvents`
+- `emit(eventName, payload)`: used to emit events, either pre-built events or custom events registered using `registerEvents`.
+It take two arguments, name of the event we want to emit and the data associated with the event.
-- `subscribe`: used for subscribing to events emitted from the registered event tracker.
+- `subscribe(eventName: callBack)`: used for subscribing to events emitted from the registered event tracker. it takes two arguments, name of the event we want to subscribe to and a call back that will be provided one argument holding data for the associated event.

 Note: to get list of pre-built or custom events registered on unchained use `EventType` resolver inside GraphQL playground.

 Every event emitted from the engine is an object that has one property `payload` which is also an object that has different properties based on the event.
 We recommend you follow the same pattern when implementing custom events.

+## Built in Events

 Bellow are events tracked under each module under the box: